 Additionally, being outside also allows you to receive the benefits of healthy sunlight exposure, which plays a vital role in mental well-being by regulating our circadian rhythms, energy levels, and sleep quality.
 We also receive more than 90% of our vitamin D from sunlight, which is essential for maintaining calcium levels and bone health.

 Don’t forget your loved ones!
-Exercise is an excellent opportunity to spend time with friends and family, fostering our much needed social connections in a time of growing feelings of isolation from others.
+Exercise is an excellent opportunity to spend time with friends and family, fostering our much needed social connections and social health in a time of growing feelings of isolation from others.

 Take the First Step